 Behaviour can be bullying even if the victim is not present.
 For example, a bully could say hurtful things about the victim to someone else, and the victim could find out about it later.
 Bullying can also take place over the Internet.
 It’s called cyberbullying.

-Violence is the use of force against someone.
+For Quebec schools, the law defines violence as the use of force against someone.
 Unlike bullying, violence is always intentional.
-It can be:
+It can be

 - verbal or written,